-- Resolve to progress individual conceptual components that were identified as favourable in the Business Case and survey and questionnaire results, consistent with the statement of intent for Foreshore Node 9: Flagpole as part of the progressive implementation of the South Perth Foreshore Plan; - Note that the South Perth Foreshore Plan Advisory Group be tasked to assist with investigating, developing and advising the Council on potential options to achieve the Node 9 Strategies.
+Establish a Reference Group whose role will be to assist in the implementation of an endorsed Plan for Node 9.
+Note that the South Perth Foreshore Plan Advisory Group be tasked to assist with investigating, developing and advising the Council on potential options to achieve the Node 9 Strategies.